30 Nov Sell Flat Without EWS1

 What does the process involve?

-A suitable expert will conduct a comprehensive physical inspection of the external wall system of the building.
-As well as examining the documents detailing how a building was constructed in terms of both the materials and methods, they will also remove parts of the external wall system and test the fire performance of the materials.
-They will carry out testing on the cladding, as well as other elements within the whole external wall system, including the insulation between cladding panels and the walls and the fire-stopping measures.
-They will also assess whether fire-resisting cavity barriers and fire-stopping have both been correctly installed.
-Once this has taken place, their report must be signed off by a registered fire engineer.
-The process of obtaining an EWS1 form can take between 6 and 12 months.
+A qualified expert will conduct a thorough physical inspection of the building’s external wall system.
+This includes examining the construction documents to understand the materials and methods used.
+They will also remove parts of the external wall system to test the fire performance of the materials.
+The testing will cover the cladding and other elements within the entire external wall system, including the insulation between the cladding panels and the walls, as well as the fire-stopping measures.
+Additionally, they will assess whether fire-resisting cavity barriers and fire-stopping have been correctly installed.
+Once completed, their report must be approved by a registered fire engineer.
+Obtaining an EWS1 form typically takes between 6 and 12 months.

 What are the different ratings of an EWS1 assessment?